BRAVVO RFP Program

 Letter of Intent Submission Window

-Letters of Intent (LOIs) must be submitted via the Gilead OPTICS online portal.
+LOIs must be submitted via the Gilead Optics online portal.

-Questions about the announcement or the application process can be submitted to your local Gilead Medical Scientist or BRAVVO@gilead.com
+Questions about the RFP or the application process can be submitted to your local Gilead Medical Scientist or BRAVVO@gilead.com.

-A review of the LOIs will result in invitations for selected LOI applicants to submit a full application, including a complete proposal with detailed budget.
+A review of the LOIs will result in invitations for selected LOI applicants to submit a full application with detailed budget.
 Below are the timelines for full submissions.

-- Mid-September 2021: Notice of full application outcome
+- Mid-December 2022: Notice of full application outcome

 Investigators who meet criteria for a standard Gilead ISR are encouraged to apply.
 There are no geographic limitations to applications.

-Gilead plans to award a total of approximately $5 million in funds for these research proposals, dependent upon availability of funds and receipt of meritorious applications.
-Gilead anticipates that six to 10 awards will be granted.
+Gilead plans to award a total of approximately $7,500,000 in funds for these research proposals, dependent upon availability of funds and receipt of meritorious applications.
+Gilead anticipates that 10 to 20 awards will be granted.
 Any proposal greater than $500,000 should be discussed with your Gilead Medical Scientist prior to submission.

 LOIs will be rigorously reviewed by a Gilead internal committee.
-Each LOI that meets program requirements and is complete will be assigned to multiple primary and secondary reviewers.
-Each reviewer will review and score the LOI and will evaluate how well the proposal addresses the RFP, the potential impact of the study, the strength of the objectives and study design and the sustainability and scalability of the methods under study.
+Each LOI that meets program requirements and is complete, will be assigned to multiple primary and secondary reviewers.
+Each reviewer will review and score the LOI and will evaluate how well the proposal addresses the RFP, the potential impact of the study, the strength of the objectives/study design and sustainability/scalability of the methods under study.
 Scoring is based on the modified NIH Scoring Tool.
-High-scoring LOIs will be discussed by a multi-disciplinary committee.
+High scoring LOIs will be discussed by a multidisciplinary committee.
 Investigators with the top LOI submissions will be offered the opportunity to submit a full proposal, which will be similarly reviewed.

-Gilead reserves the right to approve or decline any application.
-Submission of an LOI or an application does not guarantee funding.
-Applications are reviewed by an internal review committee.
+Gilead reserves the right to approve or decline any application at its sole discretion.
+Submission of an LOI or a full application does not guarantee funding.